SethO/alpha-resource/README.md

-# lambda-serverless
+# alpha-resource
-Example AWS Lambda with Serverless deploy
+Example AWS Lambda with Serverless deploy of a simple resource